joshtenorio/aiarena-client/README.md

 # aiarena-client

+## todo
+- [ ] write results to a run file, probably in replays directory

 ## Bootstrapping for local play on windows
 The linux steps are probably essentially the same, I just can't guarantee they'd work because I haven't tested it.